MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-admins.md

 * MyAnalytics is automatically enabled for employees after a license is assigned to them.
 If, instead, you want licensed employees to have the choice to opt in, you must change the default settings.

+## Opt-in and opt-out

+Employees can opt themselves out of MyAnalytics.
+This causes them to lose access to the MyAnalytics [elements](../use/mya-elements) and it also has [data-processing consequences](#data-processing-consequences).
+Admins can also [opt out employees](../setup/configure-myanalytics.md#configure-access-at-the-user-level), but employees can override the admin setting and opt back in, by following the steps in [How employees can opt-in and opt-out](#how-employees-can-opt-in-and-opt-out).

+### Data processing consequences

+The processing of an employee's personal data ceases when they are opted out, whether they opt themselves out or an admin opts them out.

 ### How employees can opt-in and opt-out

->[!Note]
->The processing of an employee's personal data ceases when they are opted out, whether they opt themselves out (as described in this section) or an admin opts them out (see [Configure access at the tenant level](../setup/configure-myanalytics.md#configure-access-at-the-tenant-level) and [Configure access at the user level](../setup/configure-myanalytics.md#configure-access-at-the-user-level)).

 End users can opt-in or opt-out of MyAnalytics via the **Feature settings** menu in Microsoft 365, as shown here:

 ![Email read rates](../../Images/mya/use/v2-dashboard-settings-1h.png)